Where is your office located?

 If you have a limited benefit medical insurance plan we encourage you to confirm exactly what is covered by your plan before your visit.
 Many limited benefit plans include a fixed benefit for a physician office visit, such as $75 or $100.
 However, this benefit may only apply to the office visit.
 Your plan may not cover the diagnostic tests or procedures that are routinely performed during an appointment at Colorado Springs Ear Associates.

-We do not submit claims for indemnity insurance plans.
-You will be required to pay for your visit in full when you check-in for your appointment; but you can submit your charges to your insurer for reimbursement.
+We may not be able to submit a claim for your indemnity insurance plans.
+In that case you will be required to pay for your visit in full when you check-in for your appointment; but you can submit your charges to your insurer for reimbursement.

 How long will my appointment with Dr. Hegarty take?